A Wall Full of Birthing Better Notes

 Ask them, Tell yourself

 You have the right to work with your birth providers or any health professional about your well-being.
-Many people just follow the suggestions of their health care professional.
+Many people just follow the suggestions of their health care professionals.
 That’s understandable.
 You do not have their training and skills.

 We’re telling you … gently, directly, persistently …. over and over again that you absolutely must become a skilled birthing woman/mother and birth-coaching man/father.
 You can follow your obstetrician/midwife’s suggestions.
 You will be faced with the ‘guidelines of care’.
 You can imagine what you want for your birth and write a Birth Plan.
 At the end of the day, you will do the ‘activity’ of birthing your baby.
 Choice will never be a behavioral tool.
-Skills, skills, skills and skills are what you ‘use’ to cope, manage, behave in control, stay on top of, handle, work with and work through the journey you are taking with your baby.
+Skills, skills, skills, and skills are what you ‘use’ to cope, manage, behave in control, stay on top of, handle, work with and work through the journey you are taking with your baby.

 Yes, this woman had a home birth.
 Stop looking at that!
-She would have used her Birthing Better skills if there were tubes coming out every hole in her body, if she was being treated disrespectfully and her Birth Plans had turned to custard.
+She would have used her Birthing Better skills if there were tubes coming out every hole in her body if she was being treated disrespectfully and her Birth Plans had turned to custard.
 Birthing Better families focus on what they can do to work alongside their baby’s efforts to be born.